Napier Brown complains about British Sugar's pricing

 "We understand that the OFT will make the CMA aware of the complaint and its decision not to investigate," the spokesperson said.
 "British Sugar is confident that were the CMA or any other regulator to look at this matter it would find that British Sugar has acted appropriately."

-Europe's largest sugar producer, Germany's Suedzucker, said last Tuesday it had been fined 195.5 million euros (160 million pounds) by Germany's cartel office for past collusion with other sugar producers.
+Europe's largest sugar producer, Germany's Suedzucker, said last Tuesday it had been fined 195.5 million euros ($268 million) by Germany's cartel office for past collusion with other sugar producers.